Viktor Krivulin: Biography

 In 1978 Krivulin became the first winner of Andrei Bely independent literary prize and then for more than ten years he participated in running this award.

-After the collapse of the Soviet Union Krivulin served as co-chairman of the St Petersburg branch of the Democratic Russia party, where he worked with the reformer Galina Starovoitova murdered in November 1998.
+After the collapse of the Soviet Union Krivulin served as co-chairman of the St Petersburg branch of the Democratic Russia party, where he worked with the reformer Galina Starovoytova murdered in November 1998.

 Work

 Krivulin's poetic output reflects some features of the postmodern current that has been variously labelled as neomodernism and metarealism.
-For many years, his poetry circulated exclusively in samizdat (Leningrad journals such as Chasy [The Clock], «37» and Obvodnyi kanal), as well as the émigré journals Grani ("Facets"), Tret’ia volna ("The Third Wave"), Vestnik RKhD ("Herald of the Russian Christian Movement") and Kontinent.
+For many years, his poetry circulated exclusively in samizdat (Leningrad journals such as Chasy, 37 and Obvodnyi kanal), as well as the émigré journals Grani ("Facets"), Tret’ia volna ("The Third Wave"), Vestnik RKhD ("Herald of the Russian Christian Movement") and Kontinent.

 Krivulin's first poetry collection was published in 1981 in Paris and was followed with the two volumes of selected poems released in 1988.
 His first official Soviet publication appeared only in 1985 in the pages of the club's anthology, Krug.
 Krivulin's first book in the Soviet Union was published in 1990.

 Personal life

 Krivulin was married several times.
 His first wife was the philosopher Tatyana Goricheva, with whom they organized unofficial seminars and edited the journal 37, named after the number of their communal apartment.
-In 60s before getting married with Goricheva, Krivulin started a relationship with Masha Ivashintsova, clandestine street photographer whose works were discovered by her relatives in the family attic and made public.
+In the 1960s before getting married with Goricheva, Krivulin started a relationship with Masha Ivashintsova, clandestine street photographer whose works were discovered by her relatives in the family attic and made public.
 They were breaking up and getting back together several times until Masha's death in 2000.